-It should be noted that the XRB's functions are limited to setting standards outlining "what" requirements entities need to apply: the XRB does not have the mandate to determine "who" should apply its standards.
+It should be noted that the XRB's functions are limited to setting standards outlining 'what' requirements entities need to apply: the XRB does not have the mandate to determine 'who' should apply its standards.
 Legislation needs to specify which entities would need to apply any climate-related standards that may be issued by the XRB.

-In terms of the selected entities that any climate-related disclosures should apply, the summary of submissions received by the Ministry of Business, Innovation and Employment and the Ministry for the Environment the on their Climate-related financial disclosures discussion document reveals that:
+In terms of the selected entities that any climate-related disclosures should apply, the summary of submissions received by the Ministry of Business, Innovation and Employment (MBIE) and the Ministry for the Environment (MfE) on the New Zealand Government's discussion document reveals that: